 Sensory circuits are activity programmes that are designed to alert, organise and calm the sensory processing of children.
 A range of children at Spring Common follow sensory circuits, which are not an intervention exclusive to students with ASC.
-Circuits take place in the upper and lower school halls at the beginning of the day.
+Circuits take place in the lower school hall at the beginning of the day.
 The range of activities that are involved include: balancing, jumping, catching, throwing, spinning and receiving pressure.
-The equipment required includes: trampettes, therapy balls, hoops, wobble boards, spinning boards, squeeze box, benches and bean bags.
-The involvement of an OT is necessary to access sensory circuits.
+The involvement of our sensory team is necessary to access sensory circuits.
+The intervention is halted for a short period annually to measure the pupil's behaviour and the impact it has.
+Upper school students are encouraged to access classroom sensory interventions to encourage development of ability to independently access regulation equipment as they move toward adulthood.

-The Occupational Therapy Service suggests that sensory circuits may be useful for children who display the following behavioural characteristics:
+A sensory diet may be useful for children who display the following behavioural characteristics:

 - constant fiddling in class

 - slow to start work and constantly missing cues

-- difficulty organising self
+- ✤ difficulty organising self

-- lethargic and dreamy
+- ✤ lethargic and dreamy

 - poor coordination and balance

 - known sensory processing difficulties

 - constant rocking

-- difficulty paying attention
+- ✤ difficulty paying attention

 - lacking confidence to join in

 It is easy to see how many of these behaviours may arise from the core difficulties associated with ASC.
-However, it is important to note that fiddling may help some children to self-regulate and concentrate on tasks and so it may not always be desirable to try and extinguish such behaviours.
+However, it is important to note that fiddling may help some children to self-regulate and concentrate on tasks and so it may not always be desirable to try and extinguish such behaviours; after all how many people have hobbies such as biting their nails to relieve anxiety?